Bible

 If you do not want to carry a super-sized study Bible with you, these are some other options.

 • Navarre Series.
-This series of Study Bibles uses the RSVCE translation.
+This series of study Bibles uses the RSVCE translation.
 They interpret the text primarily through the lens of saints and Church documents rather than addressing cultural or historical context.
 You find paperback and hardcover editions of the various volumes.